-One of the many reasons I love autumn so much is the produce.
-I could eat fall vegetables every day, and I’m always looking for hearty recipes that show them off in their glory–simple enough not to overpower them, substantial enough to let them shine.
-Over the last few weeks, I’ve developed this easy recipe starring acorn squash–and love how it turns out.
-I hope you do too.
+Acorn squash is butternut’s earthier but lesser-known little sister.
+One of the many reasons I love autumn so much is the produce, especially the squashes.
+I’m always looking for hearty recipes that show them off in their glory–simple enough not to overpower them, substantial enough to let them shine.
+Over the last few weeks, I’ve developed this easy recipe starring acorn squash, its rich texture and deep flavor balanced with creamy ricotta.
+I hope you enjoy it too.

 Oven-Roasted Acorn Squash with Ricotta

 - 1 sm. acorn squash, halved and seeded Make sure the squash is dark green with little to no orange.
 A partially or fully orange acorn squash is overripe and will have pale flesh that is stringy and bland.